 34. A significant number of manifesto commitments remain unfunded.
-At the draft package stage, unfunded manifesto initiatives totalled approximately [33]
+At the draft package stage, unfunded manifesto initiatives totalled approximately s9(2)(f)(iv)

-This number also includes initiatives that unsuccessfully sought an invitation for Budget 2022, as some initiatives were not invited on the basis that they may seek Budget 2023 funding.
-Invited manifesto initiatives recommended specifically for deferral through the Budget 2022 process totalled [33]

-While you may choose to fund more initiatives through the Budget 2022 process than recommended by the Treasury (reducing pressure on future allowances), this would only recommended by the Treasury (reducing pressure on future allowances), this would only increase oversubscription of your Budget 2022 operating allowance unless other initiatives are deferred indefinitely.
+s9(2)(f)(iv)This number also includesinitiatives that unsuccessfully sought an invitation for Budget 2022, as some initiativeswere not invited on the basis that they may seek Budget 2023 funding.
+Invited manifestoinitiatives recommended specifically for deferral through the Budget 2022 process totalleds9(2)(f)(iv)at the draft package stage.While you may choose to fund more initiatives through the Budget 2022 process thanrecommended by the Treasury (reducing pressure on future allowances), this would onlyincrease oversubscription of your Budget 2022 operating allowance unless otherinitiatives are deferred indefinitely.

-35. Cost pressures are likely to grow in the medium-term due to the larger base.
+- 35. Cost pressures are likely to grow in the medium-term due to the larger base.
 Core Crown expenses as a percentage of GDP are forecast to be higher after the pandemic than they were before it, even once temporary COVID-19 expenditure ends.
 While growth in expenses has been critical in supporting the economy through the pandemic, this higher base of expenditure means cost pressures are likely to grow in size over the medium term.
-[33]

-12 However, there is generally a lag between increased actual costs of providing services and bids seeking Budget funding as departments may have the means to meet cost pressures in the short term (i.e. departments have not sought \$6.2 billion in funding for cost pressures at Budget 2022).
-This means that the impacts of higher inflation now may yet flow through to pressures on allowances beyond the forecast period.

-37. Cost pressures are likely to continue to grow over time, in part driven by an ageing population putting increased pressure on the health and welfare systems.
+These pressures will be even more acute if you choose not to end time-limited CRRF and CERF funding. - 36.
+Higher-than-normal inflation now is also likely to flow through to increased cost pressure funding sought through future Budgets.
+We estimate that fully offsetting the impact of inflation for the year ahead of each Budget would require cost pressure packages of around \$6.2 billion at Budget 2022, \$3.8 billion at Budget 2023, \$3.4 billion at Budget 2024 and \$3.1 billion at Budget 2025.
+However, there is generally a lag between increased actual costs of providing services and bids seeking Budget funding as departments may have the means to meet cost pressures in the short term (i.e. departments have not sought \$6.2 billion in funding for cost pressures at Budget 2022).
+This means that the impacts of higher inflation now may yet flow through to pressures on allowances beyond the forecast period. - 37.
+Cost pressures are likely to continue to grow over time, in part driven by an ageing population putting increased pressure on the health and welfare systems.
 As incomes increase, people's expectations and demand for what the healthcare system should deliver also increase.
-At the same time, however, having a greater proportion of the population out of the workforce will limit your ability to fund increased government services.
+At the same time, however, having a greater proportion of the population out of the workforce will limit your ability to fund increased government services. - 38.
+At least some fiscal risks are likely to materialise, adding to known pressures.
+As an illustration of an upper limit of the potential impacts, the probability-adjusted potential